Vasil Ivanovski: Biography

 On June 20, 1944, he managed to escape from the Idrizovo prison and joined the Macedonian Partisans.
 He participated at the First Meeting of ASNOM.
 When the Nova Makedonija newspaper was founded, Ivanovski was elected its first editor-in-chief.
 He was also Deputy Minister of Social Welfare in the newly created SR Macedonia.
 In his 1944 work “On Unifying the Macedonian People”, Ivanovski presented the idea that ASNOM's legislative decisions set the foundations of the first Macedonian State since the medieval state of Tsar Samuil.
 The ASNOM formed a committee to standardize a literary Macedonian language and Macedonian alphabet, where he participated.
 In 1945 he opposed the pro-Serbian and anti-Bulgarian policy of Lazar Koliševski.
 He accuses Kolishevski, who tried to convince his comrades that the convening of ASNOM on August 2, 1944, was wrongly related with the Ilinden Uprising, which was a Bulgarian conspiracy and declared the IMRO revolutionary Gotse Delchev a "Bulgarian irrelevant to Macedonia."
 In a letter to the leader of the Bulgarian communists Georgi Dimitrov Ivanovski announced the de-Bulgarization by the codification of the new alphabet and the new literary language and expressed his concern at the violent methods used to create the new Macedonian nation.

 At the end of 1945 fully disappointed by the Yugoslav communists he returned to Bulgaria and worked in Pirin Macedonia.
 There Ivanovski became an active participant in the state policy of Macedonianization of the local population.
 He became head of the agitation and propaganda department at the Central Committee of the Bulgarian Communist Party and chairman of the Central Macedonian Initiative Committee.
 For a period of some years then the Yugoslav and Bulgarian Communist leaders worked on a project to merge their two countries into a Balkan Communist Federation and to merge Bulgarian and Yugoslav Macedonia to a United Macedonia.
 After the split between Tito and Stalin in 1948, a gradual change of that policy came in Bulgaria.
 In 1949 Ivanovski was dismissed from the Central Committee and expelled from the Party and subsequently arrested by the Bulgarian authorities.
-During the political trial against Traycho Kostov, he was accused of being a Tito's spy.
+During the political trial against Traycho Kostov, he was accused of being a spy for Tito.
 Ivanovski was sentenced to 12 years of imprisonment and loss of civil rights for 15 years.
 After seven years in prison, in 1956 he was rehabilitated and released.
 After his release in 1958 at a plenum of the Bulgarian Communist Party the decision was taken that the Macedonian nation and language did not exist.
 Later Ivanovski lived in isolation in Sofia where he died in 1991.